joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 # Round 5 starting a family

 Okay, the U.S. is back on its feet with this draw.
 Let’s now give this comparison a bit of a twist.
 What do you think of the following scenario?

-Let’s assume that,
-using some of those generous generous vacation days, Jolien decides to go on a long vacations to America to meet Joe.
+Let’s assume that, using some of those generous generous vacation days, Jolien decides to go on a long vacations to America to meet Joe.
 Naturally, with their shared love for hard work, family and patriotism, they fall in love and eventually… they decide to start a family.
 However, the problem is now that they have to decide where to raise that family.
 The USA, or the Netherlands.

 Sure, they could make that decision based on whose relatives are more likeable.
-But, this is an economics channel.
+But, this is an economics blog.
 So, they only use economic arguments.

 After all, the last weeks of pregnancy, childbirth, and the first few weeks after are hardly easy to do in the office….
 For that reason, in the United States, employers are required, by law, to offer the mother 12 weeks of leave to have and take care of that baby.

 Sounds pretty great right?….

-Ehhh no, this is unpaid leave and an estimated 41% of workers are not even covered by the law in question (source)…..
+Ehhh no, this is unpaid leave and an estimated [41% of workers are not even covered](https://en.wikipedia.org/wiki/Maternity_leave_in_the_United_States#:~:text=Maternity%20leave%20in%20the%20United%20States%20is%20regulated%20by%20US,with%2050%20or%20more%20employees.) by the law in question.

 Also, for daddy… nothing, just work.

 A bit turned off by this, Joe and Jolien might now turn their gaze towards the Netherlands where every mother will get 6 weeks of leave before and 10 weeks after giving birth.
-During this time, Jolien will receive 100% pay (source) from her employer, which will in turn be compensated by the government.
-Furthermore, father Joe can get up to 1 week fully paid leave after the baby is born and, optionally, 5 more with a 70% pay (source).
+During this time, Jolien will receive [100% pay from her employer](https://www.ondernemenmetpersoneel.nl/administreren/vakantie-en-verlof/zwangerschapsverlof-5-vragen-en-antwoorden#:~:text=Ja.,procent%20van%20het%20zogeheten%20maximumdagloon%20.), which will in turn be compensated by the government.
+Furthermore, father Joe can get up to 1 week fully paid leave after the baby is born and, optionally, 5 more with [70% pay](https://kandoor.nl/blog/vaderschapsverlof-alles-ook-verandering-in-2020/).

-Okay, baby out….
-A good night of sleep and back to work…

 Let’s be honest, having a young child will impact the career of Jolien and Joe well after these first few weeks.
 So, what are the possibilities for working less in the United States and in the Netherlands?

 First, it is very much possible, and quite acceptable to employers if Jolien, as a young mother desires to work on a part-time basis, it is also, but to a lesser extent possible for Joe to do this as a father in the Netherlands.
 Where it is now becoming more common to have a daddy day every week.
 At the same time, in the United States, part-time work is starting to become more accepted as well.
-But, it’s far from being as common for young parents as it is in the Netherlands (source).
+But, it’s [far from being as common](https://www.theatlantic.com/politics/archive/2021/05/why-dont-more-american-moms-work-part-time/618741/) for young parents as it is in the Netherlands.

 So, for now it seems logical that Joe and Jolien move to the Netherlands….
 However, at that point Joe might ask… well couldn’t we just send our children to day-care?

 So, they examine how expensive childcare is and to their surprise, it’s quite expensive in the Netherlands, with it consuming 17% of the average wage.
-However, in the United States it’s even more expensive at 23% of the average wage (source).
+However, in the United States it’s even more expensive at [23% of the average wage](https://data.oecd.org/benwage/net-childcare-costs.htm).

 Still, let’s be honest, in both countries having kids will be a detriment for either Jolien’s or Joe’s career, and in both countries it’s more likely to hit that of Jolien.
-In the USA 20% of parents (source) stop working and in the Netherlands the number is close to that at 15% (source).
+In the USA [20% of parents stop working](https://www.pewresearch.org/fact-tank/2018/09/24/stay-at-home-moms-and-dads-account-for-about-one-in-five-u-s-parents/) and in the Netherlands the number [is close to that at 15%](https://www.nji.nl/nl/Databank/Cijfers-over-Jeugd-en-Opvoeding/Cijfers-per-onderwerp-Werkende-ouders).

 So, while Joe admits the extra flexibility that the Dutch economic system would be nice, he’s proposes they rely on the verdict of the Jury on where to move to.